 I forgot all about these until seeing them again.
 You sprinkle them in water, and they eventually grow into rainbow-colored crystals.
 Not only are they pretty to look at, after the crystals come to full maturation, drinking the water will make you gay.
 At least that’s what I once heard in Lancaster First Assembly of God Sunday School.

 Tab Cola Lapel Pin

 Of all the items in the box, this is actually my favorite.
 Tab was a sugar-free cola produced by Coke that was marketed towards women.
-In the 70’s only woman were concerned with consuming too much sugar because of what it did to their figures.
+In the ’70s, only women were concerned with consuming too much sugar because of what it did to their figures.
 This was before they invented type 2 diabetes for men.
-The artificial sweetener in Tab not only caused cancer in rats, it tasted like rat cancer.
+The artificial sweetener in Tab not only caused cancer in rats; it tasted like rat cancer.
 I can’t stress enough how bad Tab tasted.
 Compared to Tab, Diet Coke tastes like the nectar of the gods.